adobe/aio-cli-plugin-app/src/templates/hello/web-src/README.md

 # <%= package_name %> - web-src

-## Readme for Web-Src, what does the developer need to do to get started here?

-## TODO: Populate this file
+## TODO

+This folder contains the static web source files for your project.
+You will need to implement the user interface here.